Dog meat: Mainland China

-Since 2009, Yulin, Guangxi, has held an annual festival of eating dog meat that is reportedly a celebration of the summer solstice.
+Since 2009, Yulin, Guangxi, has held a festival of eating dog meat that is reportedly a celebration of the summer solstice.
+Many Chinese citizens and activists were and are opposed to the festival.
 In 2014, the municipal government published a statement distancing itself from the festival, saying it was not a cultural tradition, but rather a commercial event held by restaurants and the public.
 The festival in 2011 spanned 10 days, during which 15,000 dogs were consumed.
 Estimates of the number of dogs eaten in 2015 for the festival ranged from as high as 10,000 to lower than 1,000 amid growing pressure at home and abroad to end it.
 Festival organizers state that only dogs bred specifically for consumption are used, while objectors say that some of the dogs purchased for slaughter and consumption are strays or stolen pets.
 Some of the dogs at the festival are alleged to have been burnt or boiled alive or beaten out of the belief that increased adrenaline circulating in the dog's body adds to the flavor of the meat.
 Other reports, however, state that there has been little evidence of those practices since 2015.